 READY TO GO!

 Now that you know how and what to pack, you’re on your way to enjoying an amazing Caribbean vacation!
-I’m a Travel Specialist with an expertise in luxury all-inclusive Sandals and Beaches Resorts throughout the Caribbean.
-If you’d like to find out which all-inclusive Sandals or Beaches Resort is right for you, reach out to me here.
+I’m a Travel Specialist with an expertise luxury all-inclusive resorts throughout the Caribbean.
+If you’d like to find out which all-inclusive resort is right for you, reach out to me here.
 I know the resorts inside and out, and can help you choose the one that is the best fit for the vacation experience you’re looking for.
-My services are free.

 Related Articles: What to Bring on Your Romantic Getaway

-Christine Terezakis is the founder and owner of Dreamday Weddings and its sister website, Dreamday Travels.
-She has over 14 years of experience in the wedding and travel industries as a Wedding Planner and Certified Sandals and Beaches Resorts Specialist.
-Christine combines her wealth of experience, passion for weddings, and love of travel to inspire, guide, and serve vacationers who enjoy the luxuries of all-inclusive Caribbean resort getaways, and couples who are planning their dream weddings, Caribbean destination weddings, and honeymoons.
+Christine Terezakis is the founder and owner of Dreamday Destinations.
+She has over 17 years of experience in the wedding and travel industry and serves her clients and community as an Accredited Master Wedding Planner, Destination Wedding Travel Advisor, Certified Sandals and Beaches Resorts Specialist, AM Resorts Master Agent, and Authorized Disney Cruise Planner.
+Christine combines her wealth of experience, passion for weddings, and love of travel to inspire, guide, and serve travel-lovers who enjoy the ease and luxury of all-inclusive resorts, and couples who are planning their dream destination weddings and romantic getaways throughout the Caribbean and Mexico.

 Facebook: Dreamday Destinations